Advanced data link rules

 When the details are submitted, two Passport records are created for the team member:

-NOT (ISBLANK(FormFieldName))
+Remember to use the NOT (ISBLANK(FormFieldName))

 condition in your data link rules.
 This ensures that fields that are left blank in the form do not create records in your linked object.
 For example, if the form actor only completes one set of fields on the passport information page, you only want to create one record in the passports object.
 See NOT (ISBLANK) condition for empty fields.